mindsdb/mindsdb-docs-old/mindsdb-docs/docs/deployment/docker.md

 #### Publish ports

 By default, when you run the MindsDB container, it does not publish any of its ports.
-To make the ports avaiable you must run the container by providing `-p` flag as:
+To make the ports available you must run the container by providing `-p` flag as:

 * `-p 47334:47334` - Map 47734 port which is used by the MindsDB GUI and the HTTP API.
 * `-p 47335:47335` - Map 47335 to use MindsDB MySQL API.